Uqbaahmad/Data-Science-Job-Salary-Sql_Analysis/README.md

 <p align="center">
   <img width="324" height="197" src="https://user-images.githubusercontent.com/104266403/208714979-7102562f-088e-409a-bdc2-dbc9d428fbcd.png">
 </p>
+Data Scientist at $412,000 (Isn’t it surprising that some Mid-level roles get paid more than Senior-level roles?)

 ### 9. What is the highest paying Executive level data science job?
 I used the Max function to get the highest salary in USD.
 I used where function to filter the result and only return max salary for executive-level.
 I grouped by job_title and ordered by the highest salary in descending order.